This post may contain affiliate links. Please read our disclosure policy.

 How to Make Grasshopper Fudge

-1. Melt: Microwave the white chocolate chips, sweetened condensed milk, and heavy cream in 30-second intervals, stirring after each interval, until melted and smooth.
+2. Melt the base: Combine white chocolate chips, sweetened condensed milk, and heavy cream in a microwave-safe bowl.
+Heat in 30-second intervals, stirring until smooth.

 Tips For Making Grasshopper Fudge

-• Be sure you use sweetened condensed milk and not evaporated milk.
-Your fudge will not set if you use evaporated milk.
+• Be sure to use sweetened condensed milk, not evaporated milk.

 How to Store Grasshopper Fudge